spree-edge/spree_google_tag_manager/README.md

 ## About

-This is a Spree Banner Extension.
-A Spree extension that provides ability to add Google Tag Manager at your website.
+A Spree extension that provides the ability to add Google Tag Manager.
+It allows you to manage and deploy marketing tags on your website without having to modify the code.

 ## Installation